flathub-infra/documentation/docs/02-for-app-authors/12-linter.md

 ### module-module_name-build-network-access

+Criteria: This exception is never granted.

 The module `module_name` has network access during build in the [Flatpak manifest](https://docs.flatpak.org/en/latest/manifests.html).

 ### module-module_name-source-dest-filename-is-path

+Criteria: This exception is never granted.

 The `dest-filename` property in the
 [Flatpak manifest](https://docs.flatpak.org/en/latest/manifests.html)
 is a path.
 It must be a filename only.

 ### module-module_name-source-git-branch

+Criteria: Granted on sufficient explanation being provided only if the upstream source does not create tags or releases and provided that it is not being updated too often.

 A module in the [Flatpak manifest](https://docs.flatpak.org/en/latest/manifests.html) with type `git`, uses `branch` with a branch name in the